fadasr/fadasr.github.io/_posts/2018-12-05-public-key-cryptography.md

 - a different private key was used to generate the signature
 - the data has been changed since the signature was applied

 digital signatures are also used for authentication to systems or applications.
 A system can authenticate Alice's identity through a challenge-response protocol.
+The system generates a random challenge and Alice signs it.
+If t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2Nzc5NDc2MywxMDk2Mjk2Nzg2LC05NT
+eyJoaXN0b3J5IjpbLTE2Mzk1NDg5NTMsMTA5NjI5Njc4NiwtOT
-U3MzU2NDAsMjEyNDY0MDczLC0xODg3ODgyMDA2LDU1NTUwMTE4
+U1NzM1NjQwLDIxMjQ2NDA3MywtMTg4Nzg4MjAwNiw1NTU1MDEx
-NF19
+ODRdfQ==
 -->